The Lady in the Car with Glasses and a Gun (novel): Reception

-The novel was the winner of the 1966 Prix d'Honneur in France and received the Crime Writer's Association Gold Dagger for the best crime novel of 1968 by a foreign writer.
+The novel was the winner of the 1966 Prix d'Honneur in France and received the Crime Writers' Association Gold Dagger for the best crime novel of 1968 by a foreign writer.

 Howard Junker in Newsweek called it "a chilling, baffling psychological fooler that sparkles with all the juicy terrors that can attack the heart and body", and added that Japrisot is "a great talent, whom students of the popular novel and of the narrative form in general will want to analyze."
 NBMagazine said that "it’s contrived but elegantly conceived", and added that "the impossibly convoluted plotting that is now common place, and so popular, in modern psychological thriller writing owes a lot to this 1966 novel."
 The reviewer also said "there’s a typically French wit about this thriller."
 Kirkus Reviews called it "a circuitous, charged photomontage with the attractive cinematic effects it will undoubtedly retain on the screen."
 The Guardian described it as a "fever-dream tale", "far-fetched but utterly captivating."